-The Foundation awards grants typically ranging from $30,000 – $300,000, with new grantees falling in the lower range.
-While The Foundation views its grantees as long-term partners, multi-year funding will be decided on a case-by-case basis as part of the proposal review process.
+The Foundation awards grants typically ranging from $50,000 – $250,000, with new grantees falling in the lower range.
+The Foundation views its grantees as long-term partners and makes decisions about multi-year funding on a case-by-case basis as part of the grantmaking process.

 The Libra Foundation provides the following types of grants: